A Decade of Leostream

 Leostream 9.0 isn’t just about a new look and feel, though.
 Leostream 9 extended our platform to include the Leostream Gateway and HTML5 viewer, it finished our journey to the big-three cloud with support for Google Cloud Platform, it expanded our reach from enterprise to SMB with our integration with the Scale Computing HC3 hyperconverged platform, and it saw our MFA capabilities grow with support for SAML-based identity providers and Duo.

-True, we retired support for some older technologies (sorry Citrix), but only those that the market told us were going by the wayside.
+True, we retired support for some of older technologies (sorry Citrix), but only those that the market told us were going by the wayside.

 Leostream 9 will be with us for a while.
 Our new packaging and update method make it easy for us to get updates to our customers as soon as we can, so they can keep their Leostream environment running smoothly.